Son of Lassie

-Son of Lassie (also known as Laddie, Son of Lassie) is a 1945 American Technicolor feature film produced by Metro-Goldwyn-Mayer based on characters created by Eric Knight, and starring Peter Lawford, Donald Crisp, June Lockhart and Pal (credited as Lassie).
+Son of Lassie (also known as Laddie, Son of Lassie) is a 1945 American Technicolor drama film produced by Metro-Goldwyn-Mayer based on characters created by Eric Knight, and starring Peter Lawford, Donald Crisp, June Lockhart and Pal (credited as Lassie).
 A sequel to Lassie Come Home (1943), the film focuses on the now adult Joe Carraclough after he joins the Royal Air Force during World War II and is shot down over Nazi-occupied Norway along with a stowaway, Lassie's son "Laddie" – played by Pal.
 Son of Lassie was released theatrically on April 20, 1945.

 Plot

 In England during World War II, the rough collie Lassie and her mischievous pup Laddie are devoted to their young master, Joe Carraclough, who is training in the Royal Air Force.
 Joe's father Sam is kennel man for the Duke of Rudling, and he is put in charge of a British Army war dogs training school on the Duke's Yorkshire estate.
 Lassie is too old for military service, but the day before Joe begins active duty as a flight navigator, Laddie is enrolled in the school.
 He lacks the discipline of the other dogs, but is resourceful.

 Laddie follows Joe to the air base, 40 miles away.
 For a reconnaissance flight over Nazi-occupied Norway, Joe's pilot arranges to have Laddie on board.
 The plane is hit and Joe bails out with Laddie in his arms.
 On the ground, the two are separated.
 Joe finds refuge in a church while Laddie is cared for by some children; the Nazis search for them both.

 Determined to return to England, Joe makes his way cross-country with the help of the Norwegian underground.
 All the while, Laddie is trying to find him.
 Joe is captured by the Nazis, but has escaped by the time Laddie tracks him to the prison camp.
 The Nazis use Laddie to find Joe; reunited, the pair escape.
 They complete the journey home to the Rudling estate, where Lassie and Sam Carraclough have been patiently awaiting them, along with the Duke's granddaughter Priscilla, who intends to marry Joe.